wsscc2021/aws-cloudformation-example/lambda/lambda_code_signing/README.md

 You can't sign your code for deploy function through cloudformation.

-So, You have to split the work that is deploying code signing function.
+So, You have to split the work that is deploying function from signed code.

 ## Quick Started